 9) Sparsely populated areas and scattered population clusters.

 More detailed studies addressing the challenges of deploying cost-effective and sustainable ICT infrastructure in rural and remote areas are expected to be undertaken within the ITU-D study groups, taking into account the global perspective.

+The General Assembly adopted the outcome document of the high-level meeting of the General Assembly on the overall review of the implementation of the outcomes of the World Summit on the Information Society (WSIS):

+We further express concern that digital divides remain between developed and developing countries, and that many developing countries lack affordable access to ICTs.
+By 2015, only 34 per cent of households in developing countries have internet access, with significant variations by country, compared with more than 80 per cent in developed countries.
+This means that two-thirds of the population residing in developing countries remains offline.

+There are UN Sustainable Development Goals (SDGs) concerning this Question, such as; Goal 9: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation, and Goal 10: Reduce inequality within and among countries.

+As the facilitator of WSIS Action Lines, ITU has played its role, contributing to attain the relevant SDGs through the matrix to WSIS Action Lines.
+The ITU 19th Plenipotentiary Conference (PP-14) resolved Resolution 200, which describes “Connect 2020 Agenda for Global Telecommunication/ICT Development”.
+The annex to the Resolution lists four goals and 17 targets.
+Among these targets, the followings are related to Telecommunications/ICTs for rural and remote areas.

+Target 1.1: Worldwide, 55 per cent of households should have access to the Internet by 2020.

+Target 2.1.A: In the developing world, 50 per cent of households should have access to the Internet by 2020.

+Target 2.1.B: In the least developed countries (LDCs), 15 per cent of households should have access to the Internet by 2020.

+Target 2.4: Worldwide, 90 per cent of the rural population should be covered by broadband services by 2020.

+In order to implement the Connect 2020 Agenda successfully, ITU-D should continue the study of Telecommunications/ICTs for rural and remote areas.

 2 Question or issue for study

+(This part should be updated based on the discussion during SG1 Meeting in March, 2017.)

 There are a variety of several (new and old) issues that members will be interested in addressing within the four coming years of this Question.
 It is proposed that the main issue for study continue to be the range and scope of techniques and solutions that are expected to play a significant role in the provision of e-application services for rural and remote areas, with particular attention to the provision of broadband access through sustainable networks including interoperable International Mobile Telecommunications (IMT) in suitable frequency bands, such as 450-470 MHz and other frequency bands identified for IMT.
 It is further proposed that the study should progress in stages, to cover a four-year cycle in the following manner:

-– Step 1: Continue identification of the full range of potential techniques and sustainable solutions that can significantly impact on the provision of telecommunication/ICT applications in rural and remote areas, with emphasis on those that employ the latest broadband technologies designed to lower infrastructure capital and operating costs, assisting convergence between services and applications, taking into considerations reducing greenhouse gas emissions.technologiessatellite
+– Step 1: Continue identification of the full range of potential techniques and sustainable solutions that can significantly impact on the provision of telecommunication/ICT applications in rural and remote areas, with emphasis on those that employ the latest broadband technologies designed to lower infrastructure capital and operating costs, assisting convergence between services and applications, taking into considerations reducing greenhouse gas emissions.

+Here, rapid change of technologies, such as LTE and new satellite communication technologies, should be taken into account.
+Also, we need coordination and avoid duplication with Question 2/1.